vincejin/smallappcluster/README.md

 smallapp
 ========

-Barebone Sails.js application to illustrate how easy it is to start writing business logic in Sails.js.
+Barebone Sails.js application to illustrate Node.js's cluster and how to run an app in multiple processes.
-There is also an example of how to log each request to stdout using Express middleware.

 To run: